minxdragon/FrankensteinsTelephone/README.md

 *Known Issues*

-* Image exif rotation is a periodic problem in the image upload.
-I am working on a baked in rotation solution but it is being very pesky.
 * Text entry doesn't work in iOS. - literally no idea why.

 If you find this helpful please drop me a line or put a credit in for J. Rosenbaum. thanks!